 When an employee gets a corporate card, liability for the card usage is principally that of the corporation.
 While some card issuers disclaim that there may be an inquiry for the employee, this doesn’t usually happen in practice.
 The monthly balance and payment information would not be reflected on the employee’s credit report either.
 Note, however, that a delinquency will sometimes show up and ding the employee’s credit.

 When most of us apply for business cards, Citi, Amex, and Chase are arguably the most important, and those banks are known not to report business cards on the personal report.
-Capital One, on the other hand, does report business cards.
+Capital One and TD, on the other hand, do report business cards.

 For those who charge up large balances on their credit cards, using a business credit card can be a way of keeping your FICO score high and your credit report clean.
 We do have to consider, however, the rewards potential of the business card versus a personal card.